nordic-institute/harmony-common/doc/examples/centralized_logging/README.md

 This example demonstrates how to deploy a secure ELK stack alongside a Harmony AP application, using Docker Compose for orchestration.

+This setup is designed for development and testing purposes.

 ## Overview

 This environment shows how to: